Amortized Probabilistic Detection of Communities in Graphs: Network Architectures

 \subsection{CCP Architecture}

-The CCP model is implemented as described in \cite{pakman2020}.
+The CCP model is implemented as described in \citeapp{pakman2020}.
 The full CCP architecture, including the prior, likelihood and posterior components, is illustrated in Figure \ref{fig:ccp_model_with_posterior}.
-The posterior network is only used in training, thus not displayed in the simplified diagram of Figure \ref{fig:ccp_model}
+The posterior network is only used in training, thus not displayed in the diagram of Figure 2 in the main text.